 Some states have chosen to expand Medicaid using Section 1115 waivers.
 These waivers allow states to test policies not allowed under traditional Medicaid, such as imposing higher cost sharing for some enrollees and placing limitations on certain mandatory benefits.

-Specifically, seven states—Arizona, Arkansas, Iowa, Indiana, Michigan, Montana, and New Hampshire—are using Section 1115 research and demonstration waivers to extend coverage to this new adult group.
+Specifically, eight states—Arizona, Arkansas, Iowa, Indiana, Kentucky, Michigan, Montana, and New Hampshire—are using Section 1115 research and demonstration waivers to extend coverage to this new adult group.
 Arkansas and New Hampshire are using premium assistance to purchase plans on the exchange under their waivers.
-Most of these waiver states are also implementing changes to the premium and cost sharing schedules so that all enrollees pay something, even nominally, toward the cost of coverage.
-Three of these states, Arkansas, Indiana, and New Hampshire, are implementing work and community engagement requirements as conditions of eligibility.
-Kentucky also received approval from the Centers for Medicare & Medicaid Services (CMS) to implement a Medicaid expansion waiver that included work and community engagement requirements, among other features.
-However, the approval was vacated and remanded back to the U.S. Department of Health and Human Services for further review by the U.S. District Court for the District of Columbia, and the state is not moving ahead with implementation at this time.
+Most of these waiver states are also implementing beneficiary contributions programs, which involve changes to the premium and cost sharing schedules so that all enrollees pay something, even nominally, toward the cost of coverage.
+Four of these states, Arkansas, Indiana, Kentucky, and New Hampshire are implementing work and community engagement requirements as conditions of eligibility.

 Under the ACA, Medicaid eligibility for most enrollees is determined using Internal Revenue Service definitions of modified adjusted gross income (MAGI).
 The goal of these new income counting rules is to coordinate Medicaid determinations with eligibility determinations for the subsidies for coverage available through health insurance exchanges.
 Prior to the ACA, states could use their own income disregards when determining eligibility for Medicaid.
 However, with the move to MAGI, states are no longer able to use state-specific disregards, deductions, or assets when determining Medicaid eligibility.
 The ACA also set a single income eligibility disregard equal to 5 percentage points of the FPL.
 For this reason, eligibility is often referred to at its effective level of 138 percent FPL, even though the federal statute specifies 133 percent FPL.
 The MAGI methodology is used for the new adult group as well as for children, pregnant women, and parents.
 Eligibility for those who are over age 65 and eligible on the basis of a disability or a need for long-term services and supports continues to be determined through pre-ACA methods.